Moovly/wordpress-plugin/readme.txt

 1. Create a new post or save an existing post.

 == Changelog ==

+= 1.0.95 =

+* We have gone golden.
+A lot of bugfixes, improvements and tweaks from the 1.0 version and we now have a stable plugin, which is live on the WordPress.org plugin repo!
+Huurray!
+We haven't added any other features since the 1.0, but rather fleshed everything out.

 = 1.0 =
 * The first release of our plugin, including Templates, Projects and Post automation.